 - Increases employee engagement: comprehensive process management includes identifying opportunities to automate repetitive administrative tasks.
 This means employees can focus on tasks that add value to the business.

-Feeling purposeful increases employee engagement, and it frees up time for employees to focus on other areas such as their development, increasing engagement levels further.
+Feeling purposeful increases employee engagement, and it frees up time for employees to focus on other areas such as their development, further increasing engagement levels.

 - Promotes a culture of continuous improvement: embedding an effective process management approach fosters a culture of improvement.

-Process owners and wider employee groups should be encouraged to feed back innovative ideas that optimize processes and increase productivity and be rewarded for doing so.
+Process owners and wider employee groups should be encouraged to brainstorm innovative ideas that optimize processes and increase productivity and be rewarded for doing so.

 What are the stages of process management?

-There are 5 key stages in the process management lifecycle.
+There are five key stages in the process management lifecycle.

-The analysis stage is an important pre-step before the main process management lifecycle kicks in.
+The analysis stage is an important pre-step before management process kicks in.

-At this stage, the business should identify its business processes and analyze which it wants to improve.
+At this stage, the business should identify its business management processes and analyze what it wants to improve.

-Compiling data on every metric used to measure performance should provide a strong indication of those that are the least efficient.
+Compiling data on every performance metric provides a strong indication of those processes that are the least efficient.

 Business analysts can use qualitative and quantitative approaches to gather this data.
 These may include value-added analysis to measure each process’s contribution to the business or cause and effect modeling to identify efficiencies.

-During this stage, the current process — or “as-is” state — should be drawn out and the ideal future process — or “to-be” state — designed.
+During this next stage, the current process — or “as-is” state — should be drawn out and the ideal future process management model— or “to-be” state — designed.

 The aim is to create a sequence of logical steps that visually document the end-to-end process.

-Once these steps have been documented, additional information may be added, such as the time and duration of tasks, where they occur, who is involved, and how information flows through the process.
+Once these steps have been documented, you can add additional information, such as the time and duration of tasks, where they occur, who is involved, and how information flows through the process.

-After the process is fully mapped, end-users should review it to ensure its accuracy and check the improvements proposed in the “to-be” state are really likely to deliver value.
+After the process is fully mapped, end-users should review it to ensure its accuracy and check that improvements proposed in the “to-be” state are likely to deliver value.

 At the implementation — or execution — stage, the “to-be” state is adopted into the business.

-This may require the addition of technology, procedural updates, or changes to resourcing, training, or ways of working.
+This may require the addition of technology, procedural updates, or changes to resourcing, training, or project management.

-Where possible, it can make sense to trial the “to-be” process on a small group or single function first in order to monitor the impact and iron out any teething problems.
+Where possible, it can make sense to trial the “to-be” process on a small group to monitor the impact and iron out any teething problems.

-During the monitoring stage, the “to-be” process is allowed to run freely while data is collected on its performance.
+During the monitoring stage, the “to-be” process is allowed to run freely while you collect data on its performance.

-Information should be gathered about whether the re-designed process is effective and whether the expected improvements are being seen.
+Gather information about whether the re-designed process is effective and whether the expected improvements are seen, therefore reaching business goals.

-Comparing relevant metrics with baseline data from the “as-is” state should enable the business to determine if there is a worthwhile return on its investment.
+Comparing relevant metrics with baseline data from the “as-is” state should determine if there is a worthwhile return on its investment.

-Performance data can also inform decisions as to what steps should be taken next.
+Performance data can also inform decisions as to what steps should be taken next regarding workflow management.

-At this stage, the process is continually refined based on information gathered in the monitoring stage and as the business changes over time.
-Process automation may be introduced to reduce the effort spent by employees on repetitive, manual tasks.
+At this stage, you’ll continually refine the process based on information gathered in the monitoring stage and as the business changes over time.
+You may introduce process automation to reduce the amount of repetitive, manual tasks.

 Sometimes — as the business grows or its external environment changes significantly — processes become sub-optimal or overly complex, resulting in less than efficient organization.

 In these cases, it may be worth creating an entirely new process to support the changes.
 This is known as process re-engineering.